-The two most common symptoms of alcohol intolerance are a blocked or runny nose, and facial flushing.
+The two most common symptoms are a blocked or runny nose, and facial flushing.
 The flushing happens when your face, neck, or chest become red and warm after drinking alcohol.

-You may also have an intolerance to alcohol if your body is reacting to other ingredients in the alcohol, such as:
+You may also have an intolerance if your body is reacting to other ingredients in the alcohol, such as:

 Your risk of having alcohol intolerance is increased if:

-Sometimes an alcohol intolerance is confused for an alcohol allergy.
+Sometimes the two are confused.
 However, these are two very different reactions to alcohol.